Water Conservation Plumbing: Save Money and the Environment in 2026

 Finding Rebates in Your Area

-While there are no blanket federal tax credits specifically for WaterSense plumbing fixtures, many local utilities and water districts offer meaningful rebates:
+While there are no blanket federal tax credits for WaterSense plumbing fixtures, many local utilities and water districts offer meaningful rebates in 2026:

-• Showerhead/faucet rebates: $5–$50 per fixture, often available by mail-in or online claim
+• Showerhead/faucet rebates: $10 to $50 per fixture, often available by mail-in or online claim.

-The best way to find rebates in your state is through the EPA's WaterSense rebate finder or your local utility's conservation program page.
+The best way to find rebates is through the EPA's WaterSense Rebate Finder (enter your ZIP code) or your local utility's conservation page.
 Some utilities even offer free low-flow fixture kits to qualifying households.
+If you suspect leaks may be inflating your usage, our high water bill troubleshooting guide walks you through diagnosis step by step.

 How to Choose Water-Saving Fixtures Without Sacrificing Performance